Sabotaz/techio-GA-playground/markdowns/4-algorithm.md

 Each child have a chance to have a randomly modified gene thanks to the `mutation(chromosome)` function.

 Finally, the `is_answer(chromosome)` function checks if the individual is solution to the problem (100% score).
-If there is no solution we go on the next generation (phase 2).
+If there is no solution, we go to the next generation (phase 2).

 ![Recap](/img/Schema_simple_algorithme_genetique.png "Recap")